jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/2 Variables and Conditionals.md

 ## Overview
-This tutorial assumes you have completed the [Hello World Tutorial](https://ck.uesp.net/wiki/Bethesda_Tutorial_Papyrus_Hello_World "Bethesda Tutorial Papyrus Hello World").
+This tutorial assumes you have completed the [[1 Hello, World!|Hello World Tutorial]].

 You will learn: